 Written by St Nicks Outreach Officer and founding member of York Community Energy Ivana Jakubkova who organised a DIY floor insulation workshop, aka a “Housewarming Party”, in April 2019.
-If you want to know more about the process, please get in touch with Ivana or for purely technical queries contact Andy Walker from SURE Insulation who has edited the post for accuracy.
+If you want to know more about the process or have technical queries contact Andy Walker from SURE Insulation who ran the workshop and who has edited this article for accuracy.

 When was the last time you thought about your floor?
 Do you know what it’s made of?
 Chances are it’s a suspended timber floor which lacks insulation, with gaps around skirting boards and maybe even between the boards themselves.
 Often there is just a carpet, underlay and floorboards between your cold feet and the wintry wind whistling through an under-floor void.
 Air bricks in the external walls (hopefully they haven’t been blocked off) provide ventilation to prevent wooden joists from rotting but they also drive cold air into the house and make us crank up the heating – if we can afford it.